 GeneCards Summary for TAS2R4 Gene

-TAS2R4 (Taste Receptor, Type 2, Member 4) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include taste receptor activity.
-An important paralog of this gene is TAS2R42.
+TAS2R4 (Taste 2 Receptor Member 4) is a Protein Coding gene.
+Diseases associated with TAS2R4 include Cerebellar Ataxia Type 9.
+Among its related pathways are Signaling by GPCR and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and taste receptor activity.
+An important paralog of this gene is TAS2R7.